Vietnam.vn - Nền tảng quảng bá Việt Nam

-Thousands protest against far-right AfD party congress
+Thousands protest against the far-right AfD party congress

 Công LuậnCông Luận12/01/2025

-The congress officially nominated party co-leader Alice Weidel as its candidate for prime minister in the early election next February.
+The congress officially nominated party co-leader Alice Weidel as its candidate for Prime Minister in the early election next February.

 According to protest organizers, around 12,000 people from across Germany descended on Riesa to prevent AfD delegates from attending the congress.
 Police estimated the number at around 8,000.
 Roads leading to the congress center were blocked, delaying the session by two hours.